- Question 1: Who are the users of Malmi Airport?

 The so-called Piirainen’s expert group, appointed by the Ministry of Traffic and Communications, reported already in 2000 that the existing airfields are poor replacements for Malmi for various reasons.
 The firms operating on Malmi Airport have almost without exception declared that they have no economic future whatsoever on any airfield further away from the capital.
 Malmi’s pilot training also encompasses more than 30.000 powered flight operations annually, which would be an unbearable change in the living conditions of the population in the new locale.
 In decentralizing Malmi’s operations, the excellent synergy between various aviation-related sectors would also be lost.

 The 4000-8000 annual hobby flight operations cannot fit on the uncontrolled small airfields in Uusimaa province in a way that fulfills the requirements of safety and the environment.
 The active glider bases of Nummela and Hyvinkää, which have been proposed to accommodate Malmi’s hobbyists, are situated next to a population center and have little powered flight activity.
-If the lively hobby activities of Malmi were forced to move to Nummela and Hyvinkää, which even put together offer only a fraction of Malmi’s capacity, the risk of dangerous situations would be obvious.
-The soundscape of the local population would also change radically.
-The likely outcome of this would be shutting down both airfields after the next municipal elections.
+Both municipalities have decided not to allow large-scale aviation activities to be transferred there.

 A short distance to travel to the airport makes it possible for the aviation clubs to overhaul and maintain their aircraft to a large extent by voluntary work, without the need to buy these services from commercial entrepreneurs except in the case of the most demanding jobs.
 This in turn keeps the price of flying within the reach of an average aviator.
 The youths of the capital region also have a chance to get to enjoy aviation incentives by local bus or bike.